A Day In Autumn Poem

 VI.
 The Scientific Underpinnings of Autumn

 Autumn’s transformation isn't merely a beautiful spectacle; it's a complex interplay of biological and environmental factors.
-The shortening of daylight hours triggers a hormonal response in deciduous trees, signaling the cessation of photosynthesis.
+In real terms, the shortening of daylight hours triggers a hormonal response in deciduous trees, signaling the cessation of photosynthesis.
 Chlorophyll, crucial for photosynthesis, is broken down, revealing the underlying carotenoids (yellows and oranges) and anthocyanins (reds and purples).
 These pigments are responsible for the vibrant colors we associate with autumn foliage.
-The temperature also plays a crucial role.
-Cooler temperatures, but not freezing ones, promote the production of anthocyanins, contributing to the intensity of red hues.
+The temperature also has a big impact.
+In practice, cooler temperatures, but not freezing ones, promote the production of anthocyanins, contributing to the intensity of red hues.
 The interplay of these factors results in the unique and spectacular color displays that vary from year to year and region to region.
 The eventual leaf fall is a survival mechanism, allowing trees to conserve energy and water during the harsh winter months.

 VII.
 Autumn in Literature and Art